jstougaard/jstougaard.github.io/README.md

 jstougaard.github.io
 ====================

-Various projects
+Various projects.
-From classes and other
+From classes and other...